McMasterRS/ws_web-design-guide/pre-workshop.md

 cd wsr_web-design-guide
 ~~~

-2. Checkout the `mac-branding` branch using the following command:
+2. Checkout the `styling` branch using the following command:
 ```
-git checkout mac-branding
+git checkout styling
 ```
 Alternatively, you can switch branches using your IDE's GUI:
 ![checkout-vsc](assets/img/checkout-vsc.png)